 Withholding on dividends and cooperative surplus – how to file and pay

-Tax must be withheld on any dividends distributed by a limited liability company or paid through a substitute payer.
-Tax must also be withheld on any profit surplus distributed by a cooperative society or paid through a substitute payer.
+A limited liability company must withhold tax on dividends it has distributed and on dividends paid through a substitute payer.
+A cooperative society must also withhold tax on surplus it has distributed and on surplus paid through a substitute payer.
 Tax is withheld only when the beneficiary is a natural person or the estate of a deceased person.

-You can use MyTax to submit a tax return on the withholding.
-You can also pay the taxes in MyTax.
-Remember to also file an annual information return.
+The company or cooperative can use MyTax to submit a tax return on the withholding.
+It can also pay the taxes in MyTax.
+In addition, it must file an annual information return on the information.

 Your tax period is usually a calendar month.
 This means that you must usually file and pay the tax monthly.
 If the Tax Administration has granted your company an extended tax period, you can file and pay the tax quarterly.

 File and pay the withholding by